 If you want to survival a financial crash, you should stop competing in the rat race.
 Focus all your attention on how to become self-sufficient.
 We live in a world where people are focused on the want and not the need and this is what’s causing the massive debt.
 We buy things we don’t need with money we don’t have just to impress people we don’t like.

-Popular Survival and Preparedness solutions tested by our readers:
+Popular Survival and Preparedness Resources:

 US Domino (Video exposing the imminent Financial Crash)